ProvableHQ/workshop/battleship/README.md

 ✅ Executed 'battleship.aleo/start_battleship'
 ```

 Notice the outputs here are similar to `offer_battleship`.
 A dummy move.record is owned by Player 1, and Player 2 gets a board_state.record with the `game_started` flag updated.
 However, now that Player 1 has a move.record and a started board, they can begin to play.

-### 6. Player 1 Shoots First
+### 6: Player 1 Takes The 1st Turn
 **Switch** `program.json`'s keys back to Player 1's.
 Player 1 now makes the first real move: `leo run play 'board_state.record' 'move.record' fire_coordinate`

 **Run**